 Discord Chat: The crew uses discord to communicate among ourselves, to plan and work together, find lobbies, and the leadership uses it to frequently send important announcements to the crew.
 Discord is an essential resource, and it is strongly recommended that you use it while in game so you can benefit from collaborating with crew members.
 Discord works on nearly all mobile devices and web browsers.
 It will make your time more fun and productive.
 If you are not yet on discord, see the “Apply” page for a link to join it.
 Be sure to set your nickname the same as your gamertag!
 Remember to check your direct/private messages, especially if there is some incident with another crew member.
 Use of Discord is a requirement.

 Cargo: “Cargo” is defined by any valuables being moved within a session, like Crates, Crate Vehicles, MC Products, Import/Export Vehicles, Gunrunning cargo.
 Cargo is under NO CIRCUMSTANCES to be attacked or intentionally destroyed by other PCEO members.
-Intentionally destroying another PCEO member’s cargo is not tolerated in any lobby, and the offender is subject to an immediate permanent ban from the crew.
+Intentionally destroying another PCEO member’s cargo is not tolerated in any lobby, and the offender may be subject to an immediate permanent ban from the crew.
 Although mistakes may happen and are understandable, Carelessness and Negligence are not excuses for destroying cargo, and are punishable as well.
 Think first before you act.
 For example, using lock-on missiles is dangerous near other people’s cargo.
 Using proximity mines is a very bad idea because they may harm someone’s cargo in the lobby hours later.

 Killing Other PCEO Members: Intentionally killing PCEO members is not tolerated in any lobby.
-Any offender in violation of this rule is subject to a temporary (7 day) ban.
-A second violation will result in a permanent ban from the crew.
+Any offender in violation of this rule may be subject to a temporary ban.
+A second violation may result in a permanent ban from the crew.
 Accidental killings happen, we all get that.
 Whether it be someone running into the tail-rotor of a helicopter, or accidentally locking into another PCEO member while firing at NPC enemies, it happens.
 Think first, and look very closely at what you’re about to shoot at if you’re locking on to something.
 Carelessness and negligence are not an excuse.
 Do not retaliate if something happens.